R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Experiments

 \subsection{Results and evaluation}

+For fairness, we do not compare methods that require external training data but focus on those that solely use 2D projections of arbitrary objects.
 We compare R$^2$-Gaussian with three traditional methods (FDK~\cite{feldkamp1984practical}, SART~\cite{andersen1984simultaneous}, ASD-POCS~\cite{sidky2008image}) and three SOTA NeRF-based methods (IntraTomo~\cite{zang2021intratomo}, NAF~\cite{zha2022naf}, SAX-NeRF~\cite{cai2023structure}). \cref{tab: main result} reports the quantitative results on sparse-view tomography.
 Note that we do not report the running time for FDK as it is instant.
-R$^2$-Gaussian yields the best performance across all scenarios.
-In particular, the PSNR and SSIM are 0.93 and 0.014 higher than the SOTA method, SAX-NeRF.
+R$^2$-Gaussian achieves the best performance across all synthetic and most real-world experiments.
+Specifically, our method delivers a 0.93 dB higher PSNR than SAX-NeRF, on the synthetic dataset, and a 0.95 dB improvement over IntraTomo on the real-world dataset.
 It is also worth noting that our 50-view results are already on par with the 75-view results of other methods.
-Regarding efficiency, our method converges to optimal results in 10 minutes, which is 3.7$\times$ faster than the most efficient NeRF-based method, NAF.
-Surprisingly, it takes only 2.5 minutes to surpass other methods, which is even faster than the traditional algorithm SART. \cref{fig: qualitative} shows the visual comparisons of different methods.
+Regarding efficiency, our method converges to optimal results in 15 minutes, which is 3.7$\times$ faster than the most efficient NeRF-based method, NAF.
+Surprisingly, it takes less than 4 minutes to surpass other methods, which is even faster than the traditional algorithm SART. \cref{fig: qualitative} shows the visual comparisons of different methods.
 FDK and SART introduce streak artifacts, while ASD-POCS and IntraTomo blur structural details.
 NAF and SAX-NeRF are better than other baseline methods but have salt-and-pepper noise.
 In comparison, our method successfully recovers sharp details, e.g., ovules of pepper, and maintains good smoothness for homogeneous areas, e.g., muscles in the chest.